Never calibrate for fluid types again

 Dynamic Fluid Analysis technology enables Echo Liquid Handlers to adapt easily to different types of fluids.
 This proprietary technology enables Echo Liquid Handlers to accurately and precisely transfer most reagents, even if the Echo Liquid Handler has never previously transferred that reagent.
 The result of the Dynamic Fluid Analysis process is that the operator does not have to stop their work and recalibrate, ever.

 Fluid transfer methods are impacted by two key fluid properties: surface tension (the way fluid at an interface interacts with its surroundings) and viscosity (the resistance of fluid to move).
-Most liquid handlers are passive and require the operator to determine how to overcome surface tension and viscosity for their specific reagents, and puts the burden on the operator to calibrate the instrument to transfer that reagent.
-There are additional burdens created by this process:
+Most liquid handlers are passive and require the operator to determine how to overcome surface tension and viscosity for their specific reagents, putting the burden on the operator to calibrate the instrument to transfer that reagent.
+This burden is substantial:

-Echo Liquid Handlers use sound energy to transfer reagents in drop increments on a 2.5 nL scale.
+Echo Liquid Handlers use sound energy to transfer reagents in drop increments on a 2.5 or 25 nL scale (instrument dependent).
 All Echo Liquid Handlers incorporate a transducer, which converts electrical energy to sound energy to accomplish the drop transfer.
 The transfer process can be explained in two broad steps:

 SURVEY: The Echo Liquid Handler determines the fluid height and fluid properties in the source wells.
 The transducer (acoustic energy generator) sends soft energy pings into each well and receives the reflections (or echoes) returned from three interfaces: the bottom of the source microplate, the bottom of the well, and the fluid meniscus.

 TRANSFER: The transducer returns to the first transfer point and sends a larger energy burst to accomplish the transfer in discrete, consistent droplets.